vzaccaria/linux-kernel-playground/Readme.md

 ## Features

-- To build the container: `make build`
+- To build the container: `make build` (this also compiles an initial version of the kernel.

 - To open a terminal in the container: `make connect`